ethereum-optimism/optimism/packages/hardhat-ovm/README.md

 ```

-Has typings so it won't break your Hardhat config if you're using TypeScript.
+This package also has typings so it won't break your Hardhat config if you're using TypeScript.